vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

   * At most 12 hours average (60 hours total) across that week and the four preceding weeks

-While the above describe the minimum targets, I might spend more time in a give week either due to time-sensitive stuff at work or if it makes sense given the nature of the work I am trying to complete.

 ## Target time distribution between personal projects, personal finances, personal chores, etc.

 * I aim to follow this *conditional minimum* target each week for